World Languages

 SPANISH 2 - GRADES 9-12

-Prerequisites: Minimum C- in the 1st semester and 3rd quarter of Spanish 1.
+Prerequisites: Minimum C in the 1st semester of Spanish 1.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen must take the World Language Placement exam.

 - Year